 Raising Expectations: California’s 2014 Long-Term Services and Supports Scorecard Results

-Long-term services and supports (LTSS) should be affordable, high-quality, and well-coordinated in order to support older adults and people with disabilities in the setting of their choice.
-The 2nd State Scorecard on Long-Term Services and Supports (Scorecard), produced by the AARP Public Policy Institute, examines state system performance using five identified dimensions of a high-performing LTSS system.
+Long-term services and supports (LTSS) should be affordable, high quality, and well-coordinated in order to support older adults and people with disabilities in the setting of their choice.
+The second LTSS State Scorecard, produced by the AARP Public Policy Institute, examines state system performance using five identified dimensions of a high-performing LTSS system…